 - 1. Set a relay to either pulse, or KYZ mode, and then select a polarity (active pulse edge) for energy pulses and a pulse width. - 2.
 Select a source accumulator (type of energy) and the pulse rate for your output. - 3.
-Send your new setup to the meter.
+On the MeterSetup/General Setup/Device Options tab, select the desired number of decimals in the relay pulse rate as follows: